WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation: Abstract

 \section{Abstract}

-A new idea for iterative solution of the Helmholtz equation is presented.
-We show that the iteration which we denote WaveHoltz and which filters the solution to the wave equation with harmonic data evolved over one period, corresponds to a coercive operator or a positive definite matrix in the discretized case.
+\reva{A new iterative method, the WaveHoltz iteration, for solution of the Helmholtz equation is presented.
+WaveHoltz is a fixed-point iteration that filters the solution of wave equation with time-periodic forcing and boundary data.
+The WaveHoltz iteration corresponds to a linear and coercive operator which, after discretization, can be recast as a positive definite linear system of equations.
+The solution to this system of equations approximates the Helmholtz solution and can be accelerated by Krylov subspace techniques.
+Analysis of the continuous and the discrete cases are presented as are numerical experiments.}{A new idea for iterative solution of the Helmholtz equation is presented.
+We show that the iteration which we denote WaveHoltz and which filters the solution to the wave equation with harmonic data evolved over one period, corresponds to a coercive operator or a positive definite matrix in the discretized case.}

 \begin{AMS} 65M22, 65M12 \end{AMS}